The Black Hermit

 The Black Hermit was the first play by the Kenyan author Ngũgĩ wa Thiongʼo, and the first published East African play in English.
 The travelling theatre of Makerere College was the first to produce the play, putting it on in honour of Ugandan independence at the Ugandan National Theatre in Kampala in November 1962.
 The play was published in a small edition by Makerere University Press in 1963, and republished in the Heinemann African Writers Series in 1968.

 Plot

-The Black Hermit, a play by Kenyan author Ngũgĩ wa Thiongʼo, is the story of a young man, Remi, who is the first of his tribe to attend university.
+The Black Hermit is the story of a young man, Remi, who is the first of his tribe to attend university.
 Amidst the backdrop of a politically torn country, Remi himself is torn between his sense of tribalism and nationalism.
 This struggle runs deep, as he finds it at the heart of his afflictions between himself, his marriage and familial relations, and his greater sense of obligations to his people and the country.
 The overwhelming nature of these problems drives him into isolation as a black hermit.
 His self-imposed exile into the city leads him to find contentment in Jane, his new lover, and nightly clubbing.
 However, after he is lobbied to return to the tribe, he must now confront the demons of his past.